-201. When-

-(a) in a case to be tried by jury - the jury has been sworn; or the prosecutor must open the case against the defendant, and must call witnesses and adduce evidence in support of the charge.
+- 201. When- - (a) in a case to be tried by jury the jury has been sworn; or - (b) in any other case a plea of not guilty has been recorded, the prosecutor must open the case against the defendant, and must call witnesses and adduce evidence in support of the charge.